-- (b) The terms of reference of the Corporate Social Responsibility Committee (CSR) broadly comprises: - To frame CSR Policy and to make it more comprehensive so as to indicate the activities to be undertaken by the Company as specified in Schedule VII of the Companies Act, 2013; - To provide guidance on various CSR activities to be undertaken by the Company and to monitor its progress.

-In view of the loss incurred by the Company during the immediately preceding financial year, the Company was not required to spend any amount on CSR activities and no CSR Committee Meeting was held in FY 2022-23.
+- (i) The terms of reference of the Corporate Social Responsibility Committee (CSR) broadly comprises: - To frame CSR Policy and to make it more comprehensive so as to indicate the activities to be undertaken by the Company as specified in Schedule VII of the Companies Act, 2013; - To provide guidance on various CSR activities to be undertaken by the Company and to monitor its progress. - (ii) The average net profit calculation for the immediately three preceding financial years of the Company in accordance with section 135 (5) of the Companies act 2013, do not result in any CSR obligation for the FY 2023-24.
+In view of the same, there was no requirement to hold CSR Committee meetings for the FY 2023-24.